 That she seems, at the long last, to be very close to full recovery and is to be seen in public with a warm-hearted, spontaneous smile as she showed last Tuesday is certainly owing to no small extent to the full backing and support her husband has always given her.
 Prince Naruhito has repeatedly asked the public to watch his wife “with warmth and take the long-term view.” and is trying to protect her from her “tendency to overwork when she is in relatively good physical condition”.
 He has often expressed his wish that she should “fully utilize her career” in serving the Japanese monarchy and so “reflect a new era”.
 Now there is finally good reason to hope that his wish will be granted.

-Tagged Crown Princess Masako.
+Tagged Crown Princess Masako of Japan.